tendermint/tendermint/docs/getting-started/#02-first-app.md

 In this guide, we show you some examples of how to run an application using Tendermint.

+**Note:** It is highly recommended to read the [Using Tendermint Guide](/docs/guides/using-tendermint) prior to working through this tutorial.

 ## Install

 First, make sure you have [installed Tendermint](/download).